MrLightgun/MiSTerSindenDriver/README.md

 or (low resource)
 /media/fat/Lightgun/./LightgunDriver joystick lowresource

-(On MOnSieur it would be /home/alarm/Lightgun/./LightgunDriver joystick lowresource) Check all the startup messages that there is no errors.
+(On MOnSieur it would be /home/alarm/Lightgun/./LightgunDriver joystick ) Check all the startup messages that there is no errors.

 2) Setup lightgun as a MiSTer menu device, this enables the cores to see it.